Bii-teki/phase-1-code-challenge-1/README.md

 ### For building and running the application you need:

-In this repository there are solutions for the three Toy problems in Javascript
+In this repository, there are solutions for the three Toy problems in Javascript

 N/B